 Bollinger Bands trading is mainly centred around analyzing the strength of trends.
 In general, during strong trends, price action usually stays close to the outer band.
 Oppositely, the momentum is waving if the price pulls away from the outer band as the prevailing trend continues.

 Of course, Bollinger Bands trading should not be thought of as a stand-alone system.
-Instead, it can be used to provide market traders with important information regarding the potential price volatility of an asset.
+Instead, it can provide market traders with necessary information regarding the potential price volatility of an asset.

 Defined as a degree of positive or negative price variation over time, volatility is generally measured through standard deviation.
 The typical Bollinger Band standard deviation measures the distance between current asset prices.
 It then compares that value to the average price of the asset over the previous 20 price periods.